AppliedCryptoGroup/blockchain-technology-bonus-exercise/2023/ReadMe.md

 The "win" function can be executed later but must be executed before Sun Jun 25 2023 23:59:59, the time of grading.
 Your attack is successful if the variable "successfulAttack" has the value "true" at time of grading.
 Full points will only be rewarded to successful attacks.
-We will regularily execute the "claim" function with an investment equal to "previous_investment + 1".
+We will regularly execute the "claim" function with an investment equal to "previous_investment + 1".

 *Note: If the contract gets locked, please contact me to get another instance.